 Set your camera to continuous shooting mode.
 This means that when you hold your shutter down, your camera will take several photos back to back to back, rapid fire.
-The point isn’t to capture a flip book of images, but when photographing kids who don’t hold still, can help you capture the moment you are after!
+This last day of school photo tip is not aiming to capture a flip book of images, but when photographing kids who don’t hold still, can help you capture the moment you are after!

 If you are using your smartphone, then holding down your shutter button (the button that takes the photo) will have a similar effect.
 On an iPhone it’s called burst mode.

 Photo Tip #5: Keep it short & let them show off their personality.

 You’re more likely to have kids who are willing to cooperate if they know it will be short (like 2-3 minutes tops).
 I don’t ask my children for smile for me, instead, I prompt with fun questions or ask them to yell as loud as they can “LAST DAY OF SCHOOL!”
 They love that they actually get to yell and that it’s for the last day of school!

 I also grab a shot sitting and standing (again to show how much they’ve grown).
 So I play some music on my phone and have a little dance party, or just wiggle at them to make them crack up.
 Anything to keep it short and fun.